 His bots could converse fluently in 70 languages, with accents indistinguishable from native speakers.
 They addressed customer concerns with apparent insight and care, seemed to improvise, and followed no discernible script.
 They never hung up, called back when they said they would, and actually took care of customers’ needs.
 They drove satisfaction ratings through the roof.

 Richard had retired early as a billionaire.
 In the decades following, he tinkered with ever-improving artificial intelligence, writing cult-classic books, and consulting as a futurist with laundry list of companies and think-tanks.

 She took a breath and said – very carefully to avoid a repeat visit from the nurse – “I’m talking to a call center bot?”

 “Well, yes and no. The technology has come a very long way over the years.
 Suffice it to say, I’ve outsourced myself into the cloud.”

 “What’s sufficient about what you just said?
 What the hell are you talking about– wait, what am I doing?
 If this is just a call center bot, this must just be a bug.
 Sudo halt.
 Unsubscribe me.
+Do not call.
 Leave me the hell alone.”